There is SO much value in getting off the beaten path in Prague.

-This is a true shame, as there is SO much more to the City of a Hundred Spires than what the average visitor experiences.
-Here’s why you should get off the beaten path once you are done with the basic aspects of sightseeing Prague.
+This is a true shame, as there is SO much more to the City of a Hundred Spires than what the average visitor gets to experience.
+Here’s why YOU should get off the beaten path once you are done with the basic aspects of sightseeing Prague.
 We’re here to help you to just that!

 By getting off the beaten path in Prague you will be: